Dungeon Defenders Eternity

 - 11 % negative mentions

-The graphics of the game have received mixed reviews, with some players noting slight improvements over the original, while others criticize significant downgrades in clarity and performance.
-Many users report issues with texture loading and streaming, leading to blurry visuals and laggy gameplay, which detracts from the overall experience.
-Overall, while there are some graphical enhancements, the consensus suggests that the game often fails to meet expectations compared to its predecessor.
+The graphics of the game have received mixed reviews, with some players noting slight improvements over the original, while many others criticize significant downgrades in clarity and performance.
+Issues such as slow texture loading, blurriness, and poor graphical fidelity have been frequently mentioned, leading to frustration among users.
+Overall, while there are some enhancements, many feel that the graphics do not meet expectations and are often inferior to the original game.

 “This game is a nice graphical upgrade from Dungeon Defenders with the option to customize the appearance of your characters with different armor and such.”